candlepin/candlepin.github.io/presentations/pki-crash-course/3-tools.md

 - Note that I had to provide a password for the key even though the key didn't actually have one on it.
 Just hitting return at the prompt won't work
-- Result is a PKCS12 that can me manipulated using friendlier tools
+- Result is a PKCS12 that can be manipulated using friendlier tools

 --
 # Keytool - Even more